 Here are some other features you can try:

-- You can pin your most important Teams/chats to the top of the view.
-Click on ••• next to the name of the Team/chat and select Pin.
+• You can pin your most important Teams/chats to the top of the view.
+Click on the ••• symbol next to the name of the chat and select Pin

-- You can name the chat according to the topic (please note that chats should usually be used to discuss a single topic, in which case naming them is a good idea to keep the discussion relevant to the topic).
-Name the chat by clicking on the pencil icon:
+• You can name the chat based on the topic being discussed.
+Chats should usually be used to discuss a single topic: in this case, naming the chat is a good idea to keep the discussion relevant to the topic.
+Name the chat by clicking on the pencil symbol:

 Give feedback